 The project started end of August 2013 and was completed end of October 2013.
 It consisted of thermal insulation to reduce heat loss which in turn will improve the performance of the heating system and reduce gas consumption, thus reducing the University’s carbon emissions.

 The work was carried out within the Plas Coch Campus in the ducts and main boiler house and comprised of the supply and installation of thermal insulation of valves, flanges, heat exchangers and pipework within the low/medium temperature hot water heating system (80 - 120°C) and duty hot water system.

 Project Update: In line with the Heating Policy the heating has been switched on since mid-October.
-The monitoring timetables, optimisation settings and heating set points have already been altered / reduced in this period alone as the heating system is performing exceptionally well.
+The monitoring of timetables, optimisation settings and heating set points have already been altered/reduced in this period alone as the heating system is performing exceptionally well.
 Data is currently being analysed.

-Salix were so impressed by our project that they are currently using it as a case study presenting to Town & Community Councils.
+Salix was so impressed by our project that they are currently using it as a case study presenting to Town & Community Councils.